GitauHarrison/notes/02_django/02_applications_and_routes.md

 # Applications in Django

 The thinking behind Django is that we have a website project, which we have already created in [the previous tutorial](01_getting_started.md), and have multiple apps each doing its own thing.
 For example, we can have a blog section of the website, which is an app on its own, then we can have a store section which is an app as well.
 So, a single project can contain multiple apps.
-In this tutorial, we are going to add a blog app within our project.
+In this tutorial, we are going to add a blog app to our project.

 For your reference, if you would like to skip to a particular section in the entire Django tutorial, you can do so by clicking on any of the links below: